docsforadobe/after-effects-scripting-guide/docs/items/compitem.rst

 ==============  =============================================================
 ``otherLayer``  A Layer object in this composition.
 The ``relIndex`` value is
-                added to the index value of thislayer to findthe positionof the desired layer.
+                added to the index value of thislayer to find the position of the desired layer.
-``relIndex``    The postion of the desired layer, relative to ``otherLayer``.
+``relIndex``    The position of the desired layer, relative to ``otherLayer``.
                 An integer in the range ``[1 – otherLayer.index...numLayers –
                 otherLayer.index]``, where ``numLayers`` is the number of layers in the composition.
 This value is added to the